The Marine Corps is considered the most demanding and challenging branch in the military.

 The Marine Corps has strict grooming standards compared to its brother branch, the U.S. Navy.

-Male Marines are permitted a mustache after completing recruit training.
+For example, male Marines are permitted a mustache only after completing recruit training.

 Conclusion

-As a result, standards are set in place that determine what types of tattoos and where on the body they are authorized.
+As a result, the Corps has set standards in place that determine what types of tattoos and where on the body they are authorized.

 Speaking with a Marine Corps recruiter can help clarify if your current body art is compliant or not.

-Marine officers are given permission to make the determination for Marines that are already enlisted in the military branch.
+Marine Commanding Officers make the determination for Marines who are already enlisted in the military branch.

 Tattoo Policies For Other Military Branches